spsforks/QB64-Wiki/_CLIPBOARD$-(statement).md

 ## Example(s)

+## Example(s)
-*Example:* Set 2 lines of text in the clipboard using a carriage return to end text lines
+ Set 2 lines of text in the clipboard using a carriage return to end text lines

 ```vb